santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 **Note:**

-- \ - line break
+- \ - line break.
-- 3306 default port for access RDBMS can be omitted
+- 3306 default port for access RDBMS can be omitted.
+- Only mappers operations are performed for sqoop.
+Hence part-m files are generated in the output.

 **Note: Number of mappers used = Number of files generated in the output directory.**
 ```